 Healthy Food in Schools Bill (S 484)

-Eat Smart Move More SC continues its legislative efforts to ensure our children have a healthy school food environment with the Healthy Food in Schools Bill (S 484).
-Sponsored by State Senator Katrina Shealy, S 484 will help schools, parents and communities play an active role in school nutrition and healthy choices for students.
+Thanks to the support and encouragement of our grassroots advocates, the S.C.
+House and Senate passed the Healthy Food in Schools Bill (S 484), and Governor Haley signed it into law.
+Sponsored by State Senator Katrina Shealy, the legislation will help schools, parents and communities play an active role in school nutrition and healthy choices for students.

 We know that creating a healthy school food environment is critically important in South Carolina, which has the second highest obesity rate in the United States for youth ages 10 to 17.
 Many children consume up to half their daily calories at school.
 Promoting healthy food in schools is a win-win for schools and kids because healthy kids are better learners.